Temper-Then-Tilt: Principled Unlearning for Generative Models through Tempering and Classifier Guidance: Proposed Method:

+This recovers the standard classifier-guidance formulation: the target distribution $p_r$ can be obtained by reweighting $p$ with the optimal tilt function $f^\ast$, which can be interpreted as the \emph{posterior probability}

-Thus, we can estimate $f^\ast$ in practice by training a probabilistic classifier to infer $s$ from $\z$.
+Thus, we can unlearn in practice by estimating $f^\ast$ from finite samples via the surrogate task of training a probabilistic classifier to predict $S$ from $\Z$.
 This reframes the unlearning problem, which is often characterized by ill-posed objectives, into a well-defined supervised learning problem.